Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 ### Troubleshooting common issues

-> [!warning]
->
-> If you keep creating instances within a Server Group with a policy of `anti affinity`, you will eventually exceed the total amount of physical compute nodes in the region.
+If you keep creating instances within a Server Group with a policy of `anti affinity`, you will eventually exceed the total amount of physical compute nodes in the region.

->
-> The command will still succeed, but the instance will subsequently fail to be scheduled to a compute node.
+The command will still succeed, but the instance will subsequently fail to be scheduled to a compute node.

 Instead, it will assume the `ERROR` status with the following `fault` message: _No valid host was found.
 There are not enough hosts available.